MHohenberg/pico2-swd-riscv/README.md

 - Normal: ~10µs at 100 MHz
 - Single-step: ~5 seconds

-Use instruction tracing (see Section XV) for performance-critical analysis.
+Use instruction tracing (see Section 15) for performance-critical analysis.

-## XV.
-INSTRUCTION TRACING VIA ITERATED SINGLE-STEPPING
+## 16. INSTRUCTION TRACING VIA ITERATED SINGLE-STEPPING

 The library implements software instruction tracing by repeatedly single-stepping and recording each instruction.
 This provides a "time-travel" debugging capability at the cost of execution speed.

-### XV.A The Trace Callback Model
+### 16.A The Trace Callback Model

 Tracing uses a callback function to process each instruction (`rp2350.c:1262-1337`):